 - Balloon and stent—used to treat blockages in arteries

-In some cases, Dr. Richard Coats can perform a minimally invasive procedure to open the blocked artery and improve circulation.
-If the blocked part of the artery is long, we may need to perform bypass surgery.
+In some cases, our vascular surgeons can perform a minimally invasive procedure to open the blocked artery and improve circulation.

 Schedule an appointment

 Call (618) 222-1020 or (618) 257-VEIN to schedule an appointment and find out if PAD is causing your pain today.